crystallabs/event_handler/README.md

 my.emit TripleClickedEvent, 7, 8, 9
 ```

-For example, a subclass which counts the number of emits can be created:
+Here is an example of an Event subclass that counts the number of emits:

 ```crystal
 require "src/event_handler"